 Of all the gifts a teacher can receive, I think a simple thank you note may be among the most memorable.
-Even if you choose to purchase a Christmas gift this year, sitting down with your child to compose a letter of thanks will be well received and much appreciated.
+Even if you choose to purchase a gift as well, sitting down with your child to compose a letter of thanks will be well received and much appreciated.

 A few things to remember when writing your thank you note: